-If you turn the system off while a CD is playing, either with the PWR button or by turning off the ignition, the CD stays in the drive.
-When you turn the system back on, the CD begins playing where it left off.
+If you turn the system off while a disc is playing, either with the PWR button or by turning off the ignition switch, the disc will stay in the drive.
+When you turn the system back on, the disc will begin playing where it left off.